AuReMe/mpwt/README.rst

 If you did not use the output argument, results (PGDB with/without BioPAX/dat files) will be inside your ptools-local folder ready to be used with Pathway-Tools.
 Have in mind that mpwt does not create the cellular overview and does not used the hole-filler.
 So if you want these results you should run them after.

-If you used the output argument, there is two potential output depending on the use of the option --md/dat_extraction:
+If you used the output argument, there is two potential outputs depending on the use of the option --md/dat_extraction:

 1. without this option, you will have a complete PGDB folder inside your results, for example: